Teachers need the Alert Program® to...

 In our Take Five! book, you’ll find lots of practical activities that have been kid-tested and teacher-approved; “we’ve been there, done it” for decades.
 So, we know the concerns of classroom teachers and we provide you with self-regulation activities for individual students, small groups, or your whole class.

-Your students will love learning about the Alert Program® vocabulary and strategies through the Test Drive (book and CD).
+Your students will love learning about the Alert Program® vocabulary and strategies through the Test Drive (book and digital songs).
 It couldn’t be easier: This book and its engaging songs lay it all out for you, explaining what to say to your students and how to keep them alert for learning.

 We’ve adapted the classic games Go Fish and Bingo to be economical and fun for your classroom.
 Your students will enjoy them so much, they won’t even know they are learning concepts to make school easier.